-A prehistory museum at the heart of Monaco's heritage
+A prehistoric museum at the heart of heritage

-Located in the heart of Monaco's Jardin Exotique, the Museum of Prehistoric Anthropology is just a few metres from the Grotte de l'Observatoire, a site occupied by man since prehistoric times.
-Many of the items on display at the museum come from this local area, from the Grottes Saint-Martin (close to Monaco's Oceanographic Museum) and from the Grotte du Prince, located in the hamlet of Grimaldi, in Ventimiglia.
+Located in the heart of Monaco's Exotic Garden , the Musée d'Anthropologie Préhistorique is just a few meters from the Grotte de l'Observatoire, a site occupied by man since prehistoric times.
+Many of the items on display at the museum come from this local area, from the Grottes Saint-Martin (near the Oceanographic Museum of Monaco ) and from the Grotte du Prince, in the hamlet of Grimaldi, Ventimiglia.

 Treasures from the past

 The Albert I room showcases the main objects and specimens from the museum's permanent collection.
-A mammoth skeleton from Siberia is the highlight of the show, but there are many other fascinating items to help us better understand the early days of humankind.
-Prehistoric tools, burial remains, fossils and various finds by palaeontologists make up a rich assortment of treasures from the past.
+A mammoth skeleton from Siberia is the highlight of the show, but there are many other fascinating items to help us better understand the early days of mankind.
+Prehistoric tools, burial remains, fossils and various finds by paleontologists make up a rich assortment of treasures from the past.

-The Rainier III Room at Monaco's Museum of Prehistoric Anthropology is regularly transformed for a variety of temporary exhibitions.
-The programme is varied: photo exhibitions, retrospectives on iconic prehistoric objects and loans from other anthropological institutions are all part of the museum's current programme.
-In 2024, for example, the Lascaux exhibition in Monaco in VR allowed visitors to discover the incredible prehistoric heritage of the cave with the world's most famous cave paintings.
+The Rainier III room at Monaco's Museum of Prehistoric Anthropology is regularly transformed for a variety of temporary exhibitions.
+The program is varied: photo exhibitions, retrospectives on iconic prehistoric objects and loans from other anthropological institutions are all part of the museum's calendar.
+In 2024, for example, the Lascaux exhibition in Monaco in VR enabled visitors to discover the incredible prehistoric heritage of the cave with the world's most famous cave paintings.

 Modern entertainment

-Escape games, holiday workshops, themed birthday parties and games are organised on site for the museum's youngest visitors.
+Escape games, vacation workshops, themed birthday parties and games are organized on-site for the museum's youngest visitors.
 A fun way to immerse yourself in the mysterious and fascinating world of Prehistory in Monaco!